EGR-314-Team-201/EGR-314-Team-201/Checkpoint3/Final_Software_Implementation.md

 ### Changes Since Proposal

-1. **Removing the humidity interrupt:** Simplified the software and reduced complexity.
+1. **Removing the humidity interrupt:** Simplified the software and reduced the complexity.
 2. **Changing the Temperature control interrupts to timer interrupts:** Improved timing and efficiency of temperature control tasks.
 3. **Changing Button polling to interrupts:** Enhanced responsiveness and helped to reduce processing power.
 4. **Changing screens depending on time instead of all at once:** Provided a more dynamic and informative user interface.